-If your child is over age 20 and has a disability, they’ll need to meet a few additional requirements.
+If a child is over age 20 and has a disability, they’ll need to meet a few additional requirements.

-They’ll need to have been receiving Social Security Disability Insurance (SSDI) for at least 24 months.
+They’ll need to have received Social Security Disability Insurance (SSDI) for at least 24 months before they’re eligible for Medicare.
 Social Security allows people under age 22 to qualify for SSDI even if they’ve never worked, as long as their disability began before they were 18 years old.

-So, in order to receive Medicare, your child between ages 20 and 22 needs to have been age 18 or younger when their disability began.
+So, to receive Medicare, a child between ages 20 and 22 needs to have been age 18 or younger when their disability began.

 Children receiving Medicare through disability also need to meet Social Security’s rules for receiving SSDI.
 Primarily, their disability must prevent them from working and be expected to last for at least another year.

-The parts of Medicare that cover children depend on the way your child qualified.
+The parts of Medicare that cover children depend on the way a child has qualified.
 Kids who qualify for Medicare at age 20 or older and have a disability are able to enroll in any part of Medicare.

 The only exception to this is Medigap.

-Some Medigap companies will sell Medigap gap plans only to Medicare beneficiaries who are over age 65.
+Some Medigap companies will sell Medigap gap plans only to Medicare beneficiaries who are age 65 or over.
 However, other companies will sell to younger beneficiaries.

 In fact, some states require that Medigap plans are available to all Medicare recipients, regardless of age.
-As of 2020, the following states require that at least one Medigap plan be available to Medicare enrollees under age 65:
+The following states require that at least one Medigap plan be available to Medicare enrollees under age 65: